sovetskysoyuz/geocoder/docs/wip_guide.rst

 * `OneResult` handles all the properties of one given result from the provider
 * `MultipleResultsQuery` handles the query to the provider, and provides the interface to iterate through the results::

-    # from geocoderliqr.base import Base
+    # from geocoder.base import Base
     #
     # class Baidu(Base):
     #     provider = 'mapquest'